Daniel – Der Zauberer: Cast

+Production

 Style

 Director Ulli Lommel stated that he wanted to make a film that shows young people how to deal with frustration and hate without getting into the eternal cycle of hate and counter hate.
 In his opinion, the understanding between the old and the young people and the mutual trust plays an important role in it and so he decided to shoot the film with an intergenerational cast.
 The cast features experienced actors like Lommel, Schamoni, Brem, and Rupé; young actors like Eden and Möller; and also lay actors like Küblböck.
 All scenes were filmed spontaneously.

-The film includes many references to Küblböck's real life: For example, when Daniel has a nightmare in the film, a scene from his appearance in the reality TV show "Ich bin ein Star – Holt mich hier raus!" is displayed, in which he had to lie in a coffin full of cockroaches.
+The film includes many references to Küblböck's real life: For example, when Daniel has a nightmare in the film, a scene from his appearance in the reality TV show Ich bin ein Star – Holt mich hier raus! is displayed, in which he had to lie in a coffin full of cockroaches.
 Headlines about Daniel Küblböck in the tabloid newspaper Bild are also shown (one refers to Küblböck's car accident with a truck).

 Ulli Lommel tried to find an explanation for the controversy about Daniel Küblböck in Germany:

+Soundtrack

 The film contains four songs by Daniel Küblböck: